ok1cdj/ADF4351-basic-LO/README.md

 # ADF4351-Beacon
 Simple CW beacon.
 SW is to large for ATTiny13.
 You can use ATTINY45/85 on same PCB.
-Beacon send string in morse code - OK1CDJ JO70VA and then continous tone for 5s.
+Beacon send string in morse code like - OK1CDJ JO70VA and then continous tone for 5s.

 ## PIN layout of ATTINY13/45/85